 McDonald's announced that they plan to begin phasing out the use of plastic straws in its United Kingdom restaurants.
 In May, they will introduce new paper straws plus they plan to start keeping the straws behind the counter and only offer them to customers by request.
-It's an environmentally-friendly change from the fast-food giant, and one that customers in the U.K. restaurants have been requesting.
+It's an environmentally-friendly change from the fast-food giant and one that customers in the U.K. restaurants have been requesting to slow down plastic pollution.

 In an interview with Sky News, McDonald's U.K. CEO Paul Pomroy, said that their customers have been vocal about wanting changes in McDonald's straws.